mmul-it/training/Building-Castles/DevSecOps-Kubernetes-Admission-Controller.md

    Not all the containers inside the `nginx-insecure` pod are secure!

+   **NOTE**: it might be that, by the time this exercise was created, the `nginx:latest` container version might be vulnarable as well as the `nginx:1.18`.
+To get an image not affected by any `CRITICAL` vulnerability it is possible to refer to the [Nginx Docker Hub page](https://hub.docker.com/_/nginx/tags) and look for a specific tag (tip: the `alpine` tags are usually not carrying vulnerabilities because of their lighter nature).

 5. Last thing will be the deployment of the application coming from the internal registry.
 It will be the one that was produced by the pipeline, so `172.16.99.1:5000/ncat_http_msg_port:latest`.